Loading...

 Foxy’s Bar, a famous local watering hole that has been serving up good times and great music for decades.
 Owned by the charismatic Foxy Callwood, this bar has grown into a beloved institution that draws visitors from all over the island.
 Foxy himself is often on hand to share stories and jokes, and you might even catch an impromptu live performance of calypso or reggae.

-Your favourite ports & anchorages in Jost Van Dyke (Add a spot)
+Best ports and anchorages in Jost Van Dyke

 Virgin Gorda